GuideNepalInvestingNEPSERight SharesPersonal Finance

 A friend opened MeroShare on a Saturday morning and saw a notification: Balephi Hydropower (BHL), 1:1 right share, Rs 100.
 He texted me: "Free shares?"

 It was not free.
 He owned 100 shares of BHL bought at Rs 380 average.
-The right offer meant he had until 1 January 2025 to send Rs 10,000 to the company in exchange for 100 new shares at Rs 100 each.
-If he did nothing, his rights would be auctioned and the proceeds (minus the strike price) would dribble back to him after weeks.
+The offer meant he had until 1 January 2025 to wire Rs 10,000 to the company in exchange for 100 new shares at Rs 100 each.
+If he did nothing, his rights would be auctioned and the proceeds (after the strike price) would dribble back to him weeks later.
 His Rs 38,000 holding was about to either grow to Rs 48,000 or shrink to something less, depending on what he did in the next three weeks.

 This is the part of NEPSE that confuses retail investors most.
-Right shares, bonus shares, and cash dividends sound like the same thing — corporate goodies handed out at the AGM — but only two of the three are distributions to shareholders.
+Right shares, bonus shares, and cash dividends get treated as the same thing, corporate goodies handed out at the AGM.
+Only two of the three are distributions to shareholders.
 The third is a capital call dressed up as a discount.

 The one-line difference that matters

-Forget the tax tables for a moment.
+Set the tax tables aside for a moment.
 The single distinction that decides whether you should be excited or worried about a corporate action is the direction of cash flow.

 ActionCash flow directionWho decides